EdwardTseng86/docker-cicd-demo/README.md

 >error: multiple platforms feature is currently not supported for docker driver.
 >Please switch to a different driver (eg. "docker buildx create --use")
 ##### Solve
-Use the Docer official code in  **[Github market action-docker Setup Buildx](https://github.com/marketplace/actions/docker-setup-buildx)** to solve.
+Use the Docker official code in  **[Github market action-docker Setup Buildx](https://github.com/marketplace/actions/docker-setup-buildx)** to solve.

 #### More
 [Build and push Docker images](https://github.com/marketplace/actions/build-and-push-docker-images)